yatesco/seafile-docs/faq/setup.md

 * You can check the back trace in Seahub log files (`installation folder/logs/seahub_django_request.log`)

 * You can also turn on debug mode by adding `DEBUG = True` to `seahub_settings.py` and restarting Seahub with `./seahub.sh restart`, then refresh the page, all the debug infomations will be displayed.
-Make sure ./seahub.sh was started as: ./seahub.sh start-fastcgi in case you're using Nginx/Apache.
+Make sure ./seahub.sh was started as: ./seahub.sh start-fastcgi in case you're using fastcgi.

 ## Files with a space in their name do not work using Apache